 Cleaning your guitar is one of the most basic yet most important steps you can take to ensure your guitar is super happy.
 Whether you’re playing a budget-friendly guitar or a custom shop masterpiece, every guitar needs to be cleaned regularly.

 If you've ever cleaned your guitar with furniture polish, STOP.
 Please.
 Your guitar will thank you later.
 We really don’t advise using furniture polish as it can affect some finishes.
 While many guitar manufacturers are using virtually impenetrable lacquers which are highly resistant to most common chemicals, it's best to avoid giving your guitar a wipe down with the cloth you clean your coffee table or chest of drawers with.
 As a rule of thumb, it's best to care for your instrument with specific cleaning products designed for guitars.
 That way you'll know that what you're using is safe and won't damage your axe.

 To keep your guitar in tip-top condition, simply wipe occasionally with a clean, dry microfiber cloth from top to bottom before and after your playing sessions.
 This is incredibly simple and something that should become second nature to you as a player.

-Let’s face it… old strings suck.
-They don’t sound great, they feel horrible and are just nasty!
-They can break unexpectedly and are difficult to keep in tune… not ideal.
-It’s important to change strings regularly every, approximately every 100 hours of practice or 3 months, whichever one comes first.
+Let’s face up to facts here, old strings suck.
+They don’t sound great, they feel horrible and are just straight up nasty!
+Old strings are more prone to breaking unexpectedly and are difficult to keep in tune, not ideal!
+It’s important to change your strings regularly, approximately every 100 hours of practice or every three months, whichever one comes first.